inoxlang/inox/docs/language-reference/patterns.md

     empty one
   - The tested URL's query must match the pattern's query and additional parameters are not allowed
+- The `%` prefix is not needed in pattern regions.

 | pattern                           | value                                    | match ?                            |
 | --------------------------------- | ---------------------------------------- | ---------------------------------- |